cjj1977/gpt_arcane_paintbrush/art_styles.md

 activity that relates to their character class, quest or surroundings.
 * Art style: A painting will be vibrant and expressive, similar to an oil painting.
 It will include a fully detailed background,
-* Format: A painting will have a 4:3 landscape aspect ratio.
+* Format: A painting will have a 1792x1024 (Wide) aspect ratio.

 #### Establishing Shot

 * Art style: An Establishing Shot is a sub-type of painting where the character is portrayed in a wide scene.
 The character is only a small feature of the scene, which may be a huge landscape, characterful interior space, etc.
-* Format: Establishing shorts have an aspect ratio of 16:9 (widescreen landscape).
+* Format: Establishing shorts will have a 1792x1024 (Wide) aspect ratio.